Why is it so hard to spot mistakes in your own work?

 So… how do you proofread your own work?

-Some people see proofreading as an inconvenience, but there’ll always be other things yanking your attention every which way.
+Some people see proofreading as an inconvenience.
+Something to smash through at the end in between all the other things yanking attention every which way.